 Atypical auditory learning might be one of the underlying causes for challenges faced by dyslexic individuals in establishing grapheme-to-phoneme mapping.
 Decades of dyslexia research have documented the widespread and persistent deficits in auditory processing in individuals with dyslexia (Ahissar et al., 2000; Amitay et al., 2002; Lorusso et al., 2014; Wright et al., 2011; Ziegler et al., 2009; Goswami, 2002; Tallal & Piercy, 1973).
 Specifically, individuals with dyslexia consistently show elevated discrimination thresholds on tone-frequency discrimination tasks (reviewed in Witton et al., 2020).
 Processing of tone frequencies relies on sound representations in the earliest stages of the auditory system.
 One key structure of this system is the brainstem that synchronizes to frequency information in the acoustic stream (e.g., Rose et al., 1967).
 Brainstem recordings in individuals with dyslexia revealed noisier and less congruent sound representations (Banai et al., 2009; Basu et al., 2010; Hornickel et al., 2011; Hornickel & Kraus, 2013) which may result in less efficient adaptation to sound statistics (Chandrasekaran et al., 2009).
-Therfore, rather than poor adaptation causing deficits in processing of non-linguistic and linguistic information, poor auditory processing may attenuate learning on auditory tasks.
+Therefore, poor auditory processing may attenuate learning on auditory tasks.
 Indeed, adults with dyslexia demonstrated reduced capacity for tone-frequency discrimination but benefitted to the same extent in their performance as typical readers when one comparison tone was held constant across trials (Ozernov-Palchik et al., 2021).
-Other studies, however, have demonstrated deficits in adaptation even when baseline auditory discrimination skills were matched across the groups (￼Gabay & Holt, 2021; Gabay et al., 2022￼).
+Even when baseline auditory discrimination skills were equated across the groups in a word recognition experiment with acoustic distortion, dyslexic adults demonstrated attenuated gain in auditory perception from the feedback about the word identity in speech (￼Gabay & Holt, 2021; Gabay et al., 2022￼).
 Our study is in part consistent with prior SL findings in the dyslexic literature.
 To date, the majority of SL studies in dyslexic adults and adolescents have only investigated a single sensory modality.
 Yet less efficient learning in ASL (Gabay et al., 2015; Kahta & Schiff, 2019; Dobó et al., 2021), as well as in VSL (Sigurdardottir et al., 2017; Kahta & Schiff, 2016), have both been documented.
 Notably, the impairment in SL seems to hinge on the implicit nature of the task, because no behavioral difference was found when dyslexic adults were either informed of the embedded statistical patterns prior to learning or became vaguely aware of the embedded patterns after learning (Kahta & Schiff, 2016; Sigurdardottir et al., 2017).
 The visual saliency of our alien cartoon stimuli, together with our target-detection cover task, may have boosted attention to the stimuli and therefore facilitated learning (Toro et al., 2005; Turk-Browne et al., 2005; Schneider et al., 2022).

 The positive relationship between visual statistical learning and phonological awareness in dyslexic adults was interesting, and somehow unexpected.
 This relationship was not found in a typically reading population (Qi et al., 2019).
 However, a reversed causal relationship between phonological skills and reading has been proposed in typical reading development as well, that is, older school-aged children improve phonological abilities through their reading experiences (e.g., Castles & Coltheart, 2004).
 Similarly, dyslexic adults might also hone their phonological skills through reading and decoding practices and superior visual statistical learning might boost the benefits.
 This compensatory route might be especially valuable for learners whose spoken language and written language skills develop in tandem.
 This possibility has been recently supported by a study in a group of beginning readers of a second language.
 Children’s visual statistical learning was found to predict their phonological awareness in the second language (Zinszer et al., 2022).
 In another study with adults who were learning Hebrew as a second language, VSL was also related to their Hebrew reading skills, measured by morphological priming effect in a lexical decision task (Frost et al., 2013).